DOMOnic9000/Dominic-Repository-Profile/readme.md

 GitHub is an open-source platform that allows users to safely make, store and share their code for multiple purposes.
 With the use of branches and cloud-based data storage, users can expand and utilize code from both themselves and others for their own projects.

 To exclude a specific file type from being tracked in a Git repository, you can add an entry in the "GitIgnore" repository.
 In order to exclude a file from being viewed, you can use the symbol,"*'file'"; 'file' being the thing you want to be ignored from your files.

+# Game395 31608
+Dominic Paquin
+## Week 3
+The Unity Package Manager is a tab in Unity used to share and store downloaded assets.
+Package managers in software have many different uses, and many programmers utilize these functions to do different things, such as reuse and back up code, share code with communtiies, etc.